VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 <details>
     <summary>Solution</summary>
-If everything was done correctly, you could observe that there are more transitions from the Windows APIs to the native APIs we used in our MLA-Dropper poc.
+If everything was done correctly, you could see that the four used Windows APIs and their native APIs are no longer imported by kernel32.dll and ntdll.dll.
-This result was expected and is correct because our MLA-Dropper accesses or imports the needed native APIs NtAllocateVirtualMemory, NtWriteVirtualMemory, NtCreateThreadEx and NtWaitForSingleObject directly from ntdll.dll.
+This result was expected and is correct because our LLA dropper has directly implemented the necessary syscalls or syscall stubs for the respective native APIs NtAllocateVirtualMemory, NtWriteVirtualMemory, NtCreateThreadEx and NtWaitForSingleObject.
 <p align="center">
 <img width="522" alt="image" src="https://user-images.githubusercontent.com/50073731/235374864-c7e90dd6-82c6-49d1-a90c-b80a531416b3.png">
 </p>